Thanks to all runners & volunteers who made our 30th anniversary a smashing success!

 Finish line

 Refreshments will be available at the finish area.
 A limited number of shirts from this year and previous years will be for sale.
-Runners names will be pre-drawn and random prizes presented during the event, starting at packet pickup.

 Results and awards